‘We Buy Any House’ Companies: How Do They Work & Should You Use Them?

 If you need to sell your house quickly, using a company like Good Move or similar services like We Buy Any House might be the right choice for your situation – but make sure you do your research first.
-There are lots of ‘we buy any house’ style companies that have appeared across the internet, and while most of them – like Good Move and other NABP approved companies – are legitimate, there
+There are lots of ‘we buy any home’ style companies that have appeared across the internet, and while most of them – like Good Move and other NABP approved companies – are legitimate, there are some questionable sites out there looking to scam people.

 When we use the term ‘we buy any house’, we’re using the generic term to describe companies in the quick house sale or cash buyer industries.
 There are two trading companies – We Buy Any House and We Buy Any Home – that use the phrase as their branding, but generally a ‘we buy any house’ company describes any business that will purchase your property for a cash value, often with a quick turnaround that estate agents or traditional selling methods cannot achieve.